Does your companies online presence match with its interactions with clients in the ‘real world’?

 - A few thousand pounds or dollars that you could have invested to update your website.

-… What is integrity?
-Some people think that integrity is doing the right thing or telling the truth.
-Honesty and morality are friends of integrity, but they are not the same thing.
-Integrity is where everything pieces together in the best way it can, with no gaps.
-Structural integrity does not leak or rattle, human integrity is where your actions match your values.
-Business integrity involves you delivering on your value proposition, it also means that your business messages are in sync.
-You cannot say that you offer the best product or service then have a website that says you simply don’t care about your reputation.
+Structural integrity does not leak or rattle, and human integrity is where your actions match your values.
+Business integrity involves you delivering on your value proposition.
+It also means that your business messages are in sync.
+You cannot say that you offer the best product or service then have a website that says that you don’t care about your reputation.

 It doesn’t have to have custom patented features.
 It just has to be attractive and informative enough to get your message across to your next client who might not know what you can do for them.